-1. Provision of training or direct service.

-- 2. Proposals primarily to purchase equipment, materials, or supplies.
+- 1. Provision of training or direct service. - 2.
+Proposals primarily to purchase equipment, materials, or supplies.
 (The budget may include these items if they are necessary to conduct applied research, development, demonstration, evaluation, or analysis.) - 3.
 Work that will be funded under another specific solicitation. - 4.
-Proposals that do not contain a research component or do not respond to the specific goals of this solicitation. - 5.
-Proposals that do not address the specific topics identified in this solicitation as they are described.
+Proposals that do not contain a research component or do not respond to the specific goals of this solicitation.